gatlinnewhouse/reedquest/content/posts/2012-12-02-meet-your-candidates.md

 ---
 title: Meet Your Candidates
 authors:
 - Staff
 type: post
-date: 2012-12-02T18:46:32+00:00
+date: 2012-12-02 18:46:32 +0000
-excerpt: "Get ready to vote.
-Read the profiles of this semester's candidates for President, Vice President, Senate, and Quest Board."
+excerpt: Get ready to vote.
+Read the profiles of this semester's candidates for President, Vice President, Senate, and Quest Board.
-url: /2012/12/02/meet-your-candidates/
+url: "/2012/12/02/meet-your-candidates/"
 categories:
 - Front Page
 - News

 ---
 **_Note that the Student Body will also be voting on [amendments to the Student Body Constitution][1] in this election._**